 What is Supply Chain Risk?

-Each cleared organization depends on hundreds of third-party software vendors to achieve their mission, from tax planning and productivity tools to advanced enterprise and security suites.
-The software supply chain encompasses web servers and databases, cloud applications and software firewalls.
+Each cleared organization depends on hundreds of third-party software vendors to achieve its mission, from tax planning and productivity tools to advanced enterprise and security suites.
+The software supply chain encompasses web servers and databases, cloud applications, and software firewalls.

 To compromise organizations through third-party software, attackers employ a variety of techniques from malware infection and brute force attacks to social engineering and exploitation of vulnerable configurations.
 In some cases, attackers can harm an organization by simply rendering software inoperable, leading to service failure and loss of protection.

 By now, the impact of the SolarWinds attack is well-understood, exposing data from 9 federal agencies and at least 18,000 other organizations.
 Other supply chain attacks include NotPetya, which compromised power plants, financial institutions, and public transportation infrastructure through fake updates to a popular accounting tool in 2017.
 In July of this year, IT solutions provider Kaseya was compromised in a scheme that hit 800 – 1500 of its customers with ransomware.